GryffinX/URL-Shortener/README.md

 Validation: The input URL is validated using the validator library to ensure it is a properly formatted URL string.

 Unique Code Generation: A base-36 random string generator ensures unique, 6-character short codes.

+## 🧑‍💻 Author

+Ayush Gupta

+Feel free to fork, improve, or extend this project!